Polidea/SiriusObfuscator/SymbolExtractorAndRenamer/README.md

 7. Copy the generated libraries from ninja build to Xcode build `rm -r -f build/Xcode-RelWithDebInfoAssert+swift-DebugAssert/swift-macosx-x86_64/Debug/lib/swift` `cp -r build/Ninja-RelWithDebInfoAssert+swift-DebugAssert/swift-macosx-x86_64/lib/swift build/Xcode-RelWithDebInfoAssert+swift-DebugAssert/swift-macosx-x86_64/Debug/lib/swift`

+8. Remove the ninja build as it's no longer needed (unless you plan to use it) `rm -r -f build/Ninja-RelWithDebInfoAssert+swift-DebugAssert`

+9. Open `build/Xcode-RelWithDebInfoAssert+swift-DebugAssert/swift-macosx-x86_64/Swift.xcodeproj` and create the schemes for the tools that you're interested in (autocreating schemes is not recommended, as there's a lot of them).

 ### Build documentation (optional)